 She also has a section on blogging that I love!

 Beth is another non-nomadic writer and she has a particular passion for Paris.
-Her posts are in diary format, so more intimate than some blogs.
+Her posts are in diary format and more intimate than some blogs.
 She recently started a feature of “life lately” because her major focus in 2017 is her upcoming wedding!
 She is still blogging about travel, too, including the super secret location of her honeymoon.

 Becky is a SightDOER instead of a sightseer.
 She has an extensive blog with a lot of information and stories about the places she’s visited.
 She’s been to a lot of places and you can check out her destinations page to find the posts that most appeal to you.